Everything you need to know about working with me to create the wedding suite of your dreams!

 Q Can we see our design before you make it?

-Lastly, you’ll need to give me written consent that you’re happy with the suite and that I’m clear to take it into production.
+Lastly, you’ll need to give me written consent that you’re happy with the suite and the costs involved for production so that I’m clear to take the suite into production.

 Q Can we have a physical proof of our stationery?